Websites for Curious Kids and their Parents

 A game that is a kind of a cross between word scramble and guessing a quotation.
 Words continue over from the end of a line, unless there is a black space at the start of the next line.

-Skillwise: Words
+Skillwise: English

 A BBC site with rich resources on grammar, spelling, reading, writing, listening, and vocabulary.